-Staff of the Community Planning Division will provide technical assistance to groups that are representative of low-moderate-income persons which might request assistance in developing proposals for funding as part of the Community Development program.
+Staff of the Planning and Development Division provides technical assistance to its sub-recipients to support program objectives and compliance with HUD rules and regulations.
+It provides technical assistance to potential applicants for funding, including assistance groups that are representative of low-moderate-income persons which might request assistance in developing proposals for funding as part of the annual Community Development program.
 This assistance will not include the provision of funds to the groups.
+Mandatory training for sub-recipients may periodically be held on important topics related to the City's HUD-funded programs; failure by current sub-recipients to participate in a mandatory training may impact future funding eligibility.